ingconti/JavaFXWithImagesAndText/ReadMeForWSL.md

-# Use Santorini with GUI in WSL using X11 Desktop
+# Use Java FX with GUI in WSL using X11 Desktop

 By default  Windows Subsystem for Linux doesn't allow to run graphical interface, it's necessary to install a compatible Windows XServer and abilitate some ports on Windows Defender.